Metal Works Artist Residency: A River’s Song, Liam Taylor-West

 Client: Watkin Jones plc

-Experience the first full performance of A River’s Song.
-The event includes audience participation: a mass choir (no experience necessary) will help create unique ‘river wash’ sound effects that will feature in the final recording.
+The first full performance of A River’s Song.
+The event included audience participation: a mass choir to help create unique ‘river wash’ sound effects that feature in the final recording.

 Listening Exhibition